TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/Conditions.rst

 :aspect:`Description`
-   Check for the defined backend layout of a page including the inheritance of the field `Backend Layout (subpages of this page)`.
+   Check for the defined backend layout of a page including the inheritance of the field :guilabel:`Backend Layout (subpages of this page)`.
 Only available in page TSconfig, not in user TSconfig.

 :aspect:`Example`